AbuBukhari/Program_updater/README.md

 # Program_updater

-You can use this for your own tool to check if it up to date otherwise it will install the newest file
+You can use this for your own tool to check if its up to date otherwise it will install the newest file